 Multifunction multimode multiband Electrooptic Infrared

 This task will build upon ET-098 which captured and shared knowledge on the wide range of benefits of multi-band sensors for operations in different domains, environments and weather conditions.
-The exploratory team identified a number of capabilities that could be advanced by a Research Task Group (RTG) on this topic including operations against difficult targets with variable background and clutter, the defeat of camouflage and the detection and recognition of glints and reflections from surveillance systems.
+The exploratory team identified a number of capabilities that could be advanced by a Research Task Group (RTG) on this topic including operations against difficult targets with variable background and clutter, the defeat of camouflage and the detection and recognition of glints and retro-reflections from surveillance systems.

 The final report will deliver a shared understanding on the under-pinning technologies and summarize the conclusions from the trial and subsequent data analysis.
-The report will propose a technology road-map for the development of a compact multi-band/mode counter-surveillance system that can be exploited by dismounts or onto small UAVs.
+The report will propose a technology road-map for the development of a compact multi-band/mode counter-surveillance system that can be exploited by dismounts or onto small autonomous platforms.
 A successful project could be the subject of a subsequent cooperative demonstration of technology (CDT).

 The research task will review developments on multi-band sensor technologies, identify trends and routes towards compact broadband or multi-band (for example SWIR / MWIR) electro-optic sensors.

 The research task will review developments in ROIC technology and identify opportunities and limitations driven by the silicon read-out circuitry for multi-band and multi-mode (active and passive) sensors.